 Our facility is located in Spencer, New York.
 Built in 1975, Settlement Stables was purchased by Collette and Tom in March of 2000.
 It has been home to a number of horses throughout the years, operating as a riding lesson and horse training facility.
 In the fall of 2011, the [now] board members made their first visit to the backside of Finger Lakes Race Track in Farmington, New York and recognized the need for a thoroughbred aftercare program in our area.
 The name was officially changed to Second Chance Thoroughbreds, Inc. in 2012 and our attention was turned to retraining retired racehorses for new careers.
-We are home to a number of retired thoroughbreds in all stages of retraining as well as two dogs (Marley and Max) and four barn cats (Freddy, Wesley, Emerald and Butterball).
+We are home to a number of retired thoroughbreds in all stages of retraining as well as four dogs (Marley, Max, Benny and Willow) and two barn cats (Emerald and Butterball).

 Our facility is comprised of a lighted indoor riding arena with attached 10 stall barn and an outdoor grass riding arena, both fitted with a variety of jumps.
 The facility has a feed room, an indoor heated tack room and a balcony with enclosed office overlooking the indoor arena.
 Our main pasture has gates that allow it to be sectioned off into five separate pastures with four large run-in sheds, all fenced with high tensile.
 Additionally, we use our outdoor arena for first time outside turnout to newer horses as it is fenced in flexible vinyl.
 There are two shallow ponds and wooded trails located on the property.
 We own a two horse slant trailer with attached dressing room that serves our transportation needs.
 The facility’s lighting was upgraded to energy-efficient LED in June 2015 thanks to NYSEG’s Small Business Energy Efficiency Program!